 Absolutely!!
 A call to our offices will be returned promptly and your emergencies will be taken care of.

 Will you see all members of my family?
 Can I refer my friends, as well?

-We would be thrilled and honored by the confidence you show in us by referring your loved ones and friends, and will welcome them to our dental family.
-We render care for children, adolescents, adults and seniors and are well trained in all these areas of dental care.
+I would be thrilled and honored by the confidence you show in us by referring your loved ones and friends, and will welcome them to our dental family.
+I render care for children, adolescents, adults and seniors and are well trained in all these areas of dental care.

 How do I know you are the right dentist to care for me and my family?

 You don't;at least, not until you meet us!
-Give us the opportunity to show you why we are the right doctors for you.
-To help you make that decision, we would be more than happy to see you for an initial consultation at no charge, simply to meet you and allow you to be comfortable becoming our patient.
+Give us the opportunity to show you why I am the right doctors for you.
+To help you make that decision, I would be more than happy to see you for an initial consultation at no charge, simply to meet you and allow you to be comfortable becoming our patient.
 Call today-you won't be disappointed.